 Eat out in the sunshine around the terrace table for 20 with food from the coal barbecue.
-Stay out there to set the controls to simmer on the eight-person hot tub with a front-row seat on the sparkling constellations above.
+Stay out there for hours (and all year round) in the covered heated pool with a front-row seat on the sparkling constellations above during the evenings.
 Wrap up the day around the firepit with marshmallows and memories.

 Space aplenty here to socialise or split as the mood takes.
 The most harmonious spot might be the conservatory/kitchen, where the scent of baking mixes with the view of the Welsh mountains from the big, wide terrace windows.
 Pour yourself another Prosecco and drink it all in.

 Get together for box-set bingeing on Netflix and Amazon Prime Video in the snug, with its country-set tan-leather armchairs and flatscreen wall TV.
 Throw another log on the fire, pass the popcorn and top up your glasses.
 Need an escape space?
 Bag a book from the library and find the dining-room sofas.